Books for Life

 Remember, the books you send can look gently used, but please not abused!

 • How-To: Crafts, Sewing, Home Improvement

 • Baby (soft, chewable)

 • First Readers

 • Chapter Books

 • Brain Quests and Flash Cards

 • Children’s Videos

-A FEW COMMENTS FROM OUR COMMUNITY PARTNERS WHO RECEIVED “BOOKS FOR LIFE” DONATIONS:
+A FEW COMMENTS ABOUT “BOOKS FOR LIFE” DONATIONS:

 “The books are wonderful!
 The children are especially enjoying the Dr. Seuss books.
 When they come into the pantry with their parents, they sit down and look at them and when they are ready to leave, I let them pick one out to keep.
 Our women are especially interested in recipe books and many ranchers like to read westerns in the winter.
 We are just grateful for all you have sent.”